weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 ## Overview

 The `text2vec-palm` module enables Weaviate to obtain vectors using PaLM embeddings.

-:::info Available from version `v1.19.1`
+You can use this with Google Cloud Vertex AI, or with [Google MakerSuite](https://developers.generativeai.google/products/makersuite).

+:::info Requirements

+`text2vec-palm` was added in version `v1.19.1`.

+Google MakerSuite support was added in version `1.22.4`.

 :::

 Key notes: